gitaleksksks/astroid/README.md

 # Development
-Developed in the C++ language in a development environment «Embarcadero RAD Studio».
+Developed in the C++ language in a development environment «Embarcadero RAD Studio»